endless4s/endless/documentation/src/main/paradox/protocol.md

 In other words, `client` materializes algebra invocations into concrete serializable outgoing commands and `server` acts as a switchboard for incoming commands.
 See @github[BookingCommandProtocol](/example/src/main/scala/endless/example/protocol/BookingCommandProtocol.scala) for a concrete example.

 @@@ note { .info title="Explicit or implicit representations" }
 `CommandProtocol` is the entry point for implementations to map algebra entries to concrete commands and replies.
-We tend to prefer explicit materialization for migration safety but nothing prevents protocol implementers to opt for automatic binary serialization via macros and e.g. using [scodec](http://scodec.org/).
-We provide helpers for definition of JSON protocols in `endless-circe-helpers`.
+We tend to prefer explicit materialization for migration safety but nothing prevents protocol implementers to opt for automatic serialization via macros.
+We provide helpers for definition of binary protocols in `endless-scodec-helpers` and JSON protocols in `endless-circe-helpers`.
 @@@